jpotts/alfresco-developer-series/maven-sdk/tutorial/tutorial.md

 What Just Happened?
 -------------------
 You asked maven to run the "integration-test" goal using the "amp-to-war" profile.
 This causes the project to be built, deployed as an AMP to a fresh Alfresco WAR, and run on the embedded Tomcat server.
-Once it started up, you were able to log in to the old Alfresco Explorer client and work with the repository to test your module.
+Once it started up, you were able to log in to the admin console and the web scripts console.

 If you go look in the target directory you'll see the AMP that was produced and subsequently deployed to the Alfresco WAR.
 In my case it is called "someco-mvn-tutorial-repo.amp".
 This file is what you would give to your IT team if you were ready to deploy your repository tier changes to a real Alfresco server.